National Bank Financial Lowers Bank of Montreal (NYSE:BMO) to Sector Perform

-Bank of Montreal (NYSE:BMO – Get Rating) (TSE:BMO) was downgraded by National Bank Financial from an “outperform” rating to a “sector perform” rating in a report released on Monday, Analyst Price Targets reports.
+Bank of Montreal (NYSE:BMO – Get Rating) (TSE:BMO) was downgraded by equities researchers at National Bank Financial from an “outperform” rating to a “sector perform” rating in a report released on Monday, Price Targets.com reports.
+National Bank Financial also issued estimates for Bank of Montreal’s Q2 2022 earnings at $2.35 EPS, Q3 2022 earnings at $2.47 EPS, Q4 2022 earnings at $2.50 EPS and FY2023 earnings at $10.80 EPS.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Westwood Holdings Group Inc. purchased a new position in shares of Bank of Montreal during the 4th quarter valued at approximately $323,000.
-JustInvest LLC raised its position in shares of Bank of Montreal by 70.7% during the 4th quarter.
-JustInvest LLC now owns 4,530 shares of the bank’s stock valued at $488,000 after acquiring an additional 1,876 shares in the last quarter.
-BlackRock Inc. raised its position in shares of Bank of Montreal by 2.7% during the 4th quarter.
-BlackRock Inc. now owns 403,975 shares of the bank’s stock valued at $43,516,000 after acquiring an additional 10,607 shares in the last quarter.
-Vident Investment Advisory LLC raised its position in shares of Bank of Montreal by 13.3% during the 4th quarter.
-Vident Investment Advisory LLC now owns 7,350 shares of the bank’s stock valued at $793,000 after acquiring an additional 862 shares in the last quarter.
-Finally, Waratah Capital Advisors Ltd. acquired a new stake in shares of Bank of Montreal during the 4th quarter valued at approximately $5,242,000.
-Institutional investors own 41.52% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+TD Asset Management Inc. lifted its holdings in Bank of Montreal by 2.4% in the 3rd quarter.
+TD Asset Management Inc. now owns 15,251,634 shares of the bank’s stock worth $1,522,334,000 after purchasing an additional 363,203 shares in the last quarter.
+Bank of Nova Scotia lifted its holdings in Bank of Montreal by 3.3% in the 3rd quarter.
+Bank of Nova Scotia now owns 11,930,343 shares of the bank’s stock worth $1,190,833,000 after purchasing an additional 381,744 shares in the last quarter.
+Toronto Dominion Bank lifted its holdings in Bank of Montreal by 1.8% in the 4th quarter.
+Toronto Dominion Bank now owns 7,592,699 shares of the bank’s stock worth $817,941,000 after purchasing an additional 136,276 shares in the last quarter.
+CIBC Asset Management Inc lifted its holdings in Bank of Montreal by 8.1% in the 4th quarter.
+CIBC Asset Management Inc now owns 6,880,828 shares of the bank’s stock worth $740,318,000 after purchasing an additional 514,992 shares in the last quarter.
+Finally, 1832 Asset Management L.P. lifted its holdings in Bank of Montreal by 4.7% in the 4th quarter.
+1832 Asset Management L.P. now owns 5,445,343 shares of the bank’s stock worth $588,307,000 after purchasing an additional 244,424 shares in the last quarter.
+41.52% of the stock is currently owned by institutional investors.

 Bank of Montreal Company Profile (Get Rating)